-Electric cars are some of fastest-selling used vehicles in the U.S.
+Electric cars are some of fastest-moving used vehicles in the U.S. (updated)

 Six of the top 10 vehicles boast some sort of electrification, and two of those are purely electric.

-According to iSeeCars, the fastest-selling used car is the Fiat 500e with its EPA-estimated 87-mile range.
+According to iSeeCars, the fastest-moving used car is the Fiat 500e with its EPA-estimated 87-mile range.

-We've noted it in the past, but the latest study also mentions the 500e's incredibly low resale values—which likely help make the car a quick mover on used-car dealership lots.
+We've noted it in the past, but the latest study also mentions the 500e's incredibly low resale values—which either make the car a quick mover on used-car dealership lots or suggest the dealer should immediately send it to a wholesale auction to avoid having to deal with it at all.

 The 10 fastest-selling used cars in the U.S., Jan-Aug 2017, per data from iSeeCarsEnlarge Photo

-The tiny electric car takes just 22.2 days on average to sell on dealer lots.
-The Fiat 500e's average used sale price is $9,055, and wholesale auction prices of little more than $4,000 can be spotted.
+The tiny electric car takes just 22.2 days on average to depart from dealer lots.
+The Fiat 500e's average used sale price is $9,055, and wholesale auction prices of little more than $4,000 can be spotted—something of an indicator, perhaps.

-Right behind the 500e is the BMW i3, which takes only one day longer to sell, on average, at 23.2 days.
+Right behind the 500e is the BMW i3, which takes only one day longer to move, on average, at 23.2 days.

 The Toyota Prius Plug-In Hybrid sits in fourth place, while the all-electric Nissan Leaf takes the sixth slot.

-READ THIS: Lessons learned from early electric car: 2011 Nissan Leaf at 90,000 miles
+CHECK OUT: Lessons learned from early electric car: 2011 Nissan Leaf at 90,000 miles

 Finally, the Ford Fusion Energi and Tesla Model S round out the bottom of the list.

-Note that all of these electrified cars sell quicker than two used-car benchmarks: the Honda Civic and Toyota Corolla.
+Note that all of these electrified cars move quicker than two used-car benchmarks: the Honda Civic and Toyota Corolla.

 However, electric cars' resale value may once again be a major factor.